 Though most triathlons begin with the swimming portion, the Sprint Triathlon - which will begin at 8 a.m. - will start with an 8 mile bike ride to Emerald Lake.
 There, participants will swim a 1/4 mile before biking back to Hunter Park where they will begin the 5K run that goes down Route 30 and back through the Manchester Rec Park.

 Based on the International Triathlon Union, and USA Triathlon, the typical race distances in a Sprint Triathlon include a .465 mile swim, a 12.5 mile bike and a 3.1 mile run.
-However, the biking portion was increased because it was the distance to Emerald Lake, which was the best suitable location for the swimming portion of the triathlon.
-The swimming part of the race was decreased for a different reason.

 "Typically people are more wary about the swimming portion of the triathlon," said Trout.
 "Everybody bikes; everybody runs.
 Swimming is somewhat daunting at times for different people, especially people who are new to triathlons.
 So, a quarter mile swim is what we chose so it wasn't daunting basically so that it would encourage people to participate and not discourage them from participating."